Muhabbat Gumshuda Meri

-Muhabbat Gumshuda Meri is a 2023 Pakistani romantic drama television series produced by Momina Duraid under MD Productions.
+Muhabbat Gumshuda Meri is a 2023 Pakistani romantic drama television series produced by Momina Duraid for MD Productions.
 It stars Khushhal Khan and Dananeer Mobeen.
-It is directed by Shahid Shafaat who received an award at the 9th Hum Awards for Best Director for the series.
+It is directed by Shahid Shafaat who won the Best Director award at the 9th Hum Awards for the series.

 Plot

 Zubia and Saim have grown up together and have a deep bond.
 As they enter adulthood, they realize their feelings for each other, but their families do not approve.
 Saim's family proposes marriage to Zubia's family, but they refuse.
 Zubia promises Saim that she will convince her family to accept their relationship but fails.

 Eventually, they elope and get married.
 Zobia and Saim fight while eloping and separate.
 Years later, Zobia becomes a doctor and Saim works as a singer.
-He realises he still loves her when comes across her after a long time and tries to convince her.
+He realises he still loves her when he comes across her after a long time and tries to convince her that they should be together.
 Saim's grandfather helps both families to accept their union and they get married in a lavish ceremony.